gpbl/react-day-picker/website/docs/api/functions/selectionprovider.md

 ▸ `Const`**SelectionProvider**(`props`: SelectionProviderProps): *Element*

-Provides the setters and values for the three controlled selection modes.
+Provides the setters and values for the controlled selection modes.

 #### Parameters: